Kansas first state to vote on abortion since Roe’s demise

-TOPEKA, Kan. — Kansas on Tuesday was holding the nation's first test of voter feelings about the recent Supreme Court decision overturning Roe v.
-Wade, with people throughout the state deciding whether to allow their conservative Legislature to further restrict or ban abortion.
+TOPEKA, Kan.
+(AP) — Kansas is holding the nation's first test of voter feelings about the Supreme Court decision overturning Roe v.
+Wade, with people statewide deciding Tuesday whether to allow their conservative Legislature to further restrict or ban abortion.

 Supporters of the measure wouldn't say before the vote whether they intend to pursue a ban if it passes, but they've spent decades pushing for new restrictions on a nearly annual basis and many other states in the Midwest and South have banned abortion in recent weeks.
 By not stating their position, they were seeking to win over voters who favored some restrictions but not an outright ban.

-Abortion rights advocates expect the Legislature to ban abortion if the ballot measure passes, and the state saw a surge in early voting with an electorate more Democratic than usual.
+Abortion rights advocates expect the Legislature to ban abortion if the ballot measure passes, and in a surge of early voting the electorate was more Democratic than usual.

-“At what level does the insanity stop?” said Eric Sheffler, a 60-year-old retired Army officer and Democrat who cast a “no” vote early in the Kansas City suburbs.
-"What will they try to control next?”
+Chandler Alton, a 28-year-old physical therapist from Overland Park, voted Tuesday against the abortion measure.

+“Abortion is health care and the government shouldn’t have a say on whether women receive what could be life-saving care,” Alton said, adding that she would in the future vote for candidates who wouldn't "let this kind of thing happen.”

-Polls opened Tuesday across Kansas and election officials anticipated the abortion measure will draw more voters.
-Polls were busy Tuesday morning, with lines reported at some locations.
+Polls were busier than usual for a primary election, with lines reported at some locations Tuesday morning.
 Typically, primary elections in Kansas are limited to the two major parties, but unaffiliated voters can cast a vote in this election for the constitutional amendment.
 Advance in-person voting and mail ballots were up in the large counties of Sedgwick, Johnson and Wyandotte counties compared to the 2018 primary election.

+“I'm actually pretty satisfied everything is going as smooth as it is for as busy as it is,” Wyandotte County Election Commissioner Michael Abbott said.

+Stephanie Kostreva, a 40-year-old school nurse from Olathe and a Democrat, said she voted yes on the measure because she is a Christian and believes life begins at conception.

+“I’m not full scale that there should never be an abortion," she said.
+"I know there are medical emergencies and when the mother’s life is in danger there is no reason for two people to die.”

-An anonymous group has sent a misleading text to Kansas voters telling them to “vote yes” in order to protect choice.
-The Kansas City Star reported the text message went to voters across the state, including former Democratic Gov. Kathleen Sebelius.
+An anonymous group that sent a misleading text to Kansas voters telling them to “vote yes” in order to protect choice was suspended late Monday from the Twilio messaging platform, disabling its ability to send new messages, Twilio spokesman Cris Paden said in an email.
+Twilio, without publicly identifying the sender, said it determined the account violated its acceptable use policy that prohibits the spread of disinformation.

+The Kansas City Star reported that the text went to voters across the state, including former Democratic Gov. Kathleen Sebelius.
 Kansans for Constitutional Freedom, the main “vote no” campaign, called the text an example of “desperate and deceitful tactics.”

 The Kansas secretary of state's office said it has received phone calls about the texts from the general public and “acknowledges their concerns.
 However, state law does not authorize the ... office to regulate campaign ads or messaging.”
 The Kansas Governmental Ethics Commission also posted on Twitter that, under current law, text message advocacy about constitutional ballot initiatives does not require attribution.